Confidentiality is of utmost importance at Lucas County Children Services.

 Any and all identifying information of a personal nature that would tend to reveal or expose a person served to the community must be kept in the strictest confidence.

-A foster caregiver shall not disclose or knowing allow for the disclosure of any information regarding a foster child or the foster child's family to persons not directly involved in the foster child's care and treatment on an official basis.
+A foster caregiver shall not disclose, or knowingly allow the disclosure of any information regarding a foster child or the foster child's family to persons not directly involved in the foster child's care and treatment on an official basis.

 Confidentiality is of prime concern at LCCS; however, it is also recognized that foster caregivers and staff are considered mandated reporters, and therefore must comply with Ohio Revised Code Section 2151.421.